Categories

 It was this knowledge that helped Tolkien write such an epic fantasy series.

-Writing what you know, coupled with imagination, can equal a wondrous creation.
+Writing what you know, coupled with imagination, can equal a wonderful creation.

 For example, you may be writing about a soldier leaving his family and joining the Second World War.